stp59/adv-compilers/README.md

 worklist algorithm modifying the program as it goes.
 Improves the dynamic instruction count of the benchmarks without any correctness cost, and behaves predictably on the example program test-cp/fold.bril.

+# ssa.ml

+An unfinished implementation of SSA.
+No way to test it properly yet.